Capstone2022Team17/drgbl/docs/ProblemsAndSolutions.md

 ## Simulation Litscope needing 2 ports problem

 One problem we had was trying to figure out how to simulate our designs with the alveo board.
 We had a single serial connection, and Litex did not clearly explain how to run the bios while using Litex's simulation tool.
-Eventually, in the logs of the irc chat, we found the following written by florent:
+Eventually, in the logs of the irc chat, we found the following written by florent.

+The following was from 2021-05-24 in the irc chat logs.

 ```
 12:40 <florent> so build with --uart-name=crossover+uartbone